invibot/README/README.md

 - **Communicate effectively and frequently** and please reach out and tell me if anything, at all, feels off.
 - If you'd agreed to do something and be responsible for it, then please do it.
 - **Learn to grow and grow to learn.** I'll try to provide opportunities for growth and learning, but it will be up to you to take advantage of them.
 Please invest in yourself and focus on self-improvement.
 - **Feedback** is essential for our growth.
 Everyone makes mistakes, and I would like to correct and learn from them.
-It is very likely that providing your feedback will impact and improve the relationship and mutual understanding straight away.
+I believe that feedback is at the core of building trust and respect in a team.
+It is very likely that your feedback will impact the relationship and mutual understanding straight away.

 # Management practices I use